adrianeyre/database-tech-test/README.md

 As a user
 So that I can retrieve a variable
 I want to be able get my variable

+As a user
+So that I can retrieve a variable
+I want a json object to be returned
 ```

 ## <a name="GEMS">Gems Used</a>